Online Change Point Detection for Multivariate Inhomogeneous Poisson Processes Time Series

 Poisson point processes are widely used to model earthquake activity \cite{anagnos1988review,cornell1968engineering,wang2006understanding}.
 We test our online change detection method on an earthquake dataset from the state of Oklahoma covering January 2000 to December 2018, obtained from the \cite{usgs_comcat_2025}.
 The dataset records each earthquake's longitude, latitude, depth, and magnitude, and we aggregate events by week so that each month forms one Poisson point process observation.
 We use data from January 2000 to December 2007 for training.

 In this real-data experiment, we select all tuning parameters according to the procedure described in \Cref{remark:tuning parameters}.
 Our online procedure raises an alarm in June 2009.
-This timing is consistent with reports by U.S. national agencies indicating that earthquake activity in Oklahoma, particularly for events with magnitude below 3, increased rapidly beginning around 2009 and has been linked to wastewater disposal and injection practices; see \cite{usgs_oklahoma_nodate}.
-Figure~\ref{fig:ek} illustrates the difference between the estimated average earthquake intensity before and after the detected change point.
-In contrast, the \textbf{KIE} detector raises an alarm in July 2007, while the \textbf{MMD} detector does not raise an alarm by December 2018.
+This timing is consistent with reports by U.S. national agencies indicating that earthquake activity in Oklahoma, particularly for events with magnitude below 3, increased rapidly beginning around 2009 and has been linked to wastewater disposal and injection practices; see \cite{usgs_oklahoma_nodate}. {Figure~\ref{fig:ek} visualizes this trend through a time series of estimated yearly average intensity surfaces over six consecutive 12-month windows; the detected change point lies between the first two windows, and the seismic-activity hotspots expand markedly in the windows that follow.} In contrast, the \textbf{KIE} detector raises an alarm in July 2007, while the \textbf{MMD} detector does not raise an alarm by December 2018.